deanberris/cpp-string-theory/cpp-string-theory.rst

     ``std::string`` is broken.

+.. note:: This is the part of the paper where I explain why I think the ``std::string`` type as it's defined and as it's implemented and specified is broken.
+The complete statement of a problem is not as succinct as above, but the idea is the same: *The ``std::string`` interface and usage semantics encourages bad implementations and habits that can otherwise be avoided by a more thorough and thought-through definition of string type.*

 I think there will be people who will lash out at that statement, maybe see it as heresy or blasphemy.
 There are some people other than me who seem to think so and came up with different implementations of strings.
 I won't list them all